Progressive Public Elementary School: Cooperative Learning & UDL

 Parochial School: Structure & Competition

-After a year and half, we moved back to Pennsylvania, to his new job, and I got to experience the wonders of parochial school.
+After a year and half in Ohio, we moved back to Pennsylvania, where I got to experience the wonders of parochial school.
 Here, everything was controlled and regimented.
 We said prayers, had spelling bees, diagrammed sentences, and students' desks were rearranged every week based on how well they did on the math test.
 I did adequately well in this environment, although I did have my head batted back and forth by the butt of Sister Macrina's hand a few times for wasting paper.

 It was a working class neighborhood, and many of the kids were tough.
 They seemed to enjoy name calling and bullying, practices I didn't understand the point or the choreography of.
 Fortunately, I had blonde hair, which seemed to be something special back then, so people generally left me alone.
 I was also tall, which might've also helped, and I did find myself intervening on the behalf of other kids from time to time.
 One student was Mary Jane Aspen, who had a kidney problem and apparently smelled bad (not that I noticed).
 I did not understand why making fun of someone was considered recreation at this school, but I seemed to exist more or less outside it.
 One day, the girls decided they'd keep Mary Jane on the playground, making her late coming in from lunch at her designated time, and setting her up for certain punishment by the nuns.